Forms

 Forms in Preact work much the same as they do in HTML.
 You render a control, and attach an event listener to it.

-The main difference is that in most cases the value
+The main difference is that in most cases the value is not controlled by the DOM node, but by Preact.

 Controlled & Uncontrolled Components